From Confidence to Collapse in LLM Factual Robustness: How Factually Robust are LLMs?

-\cref{tab:llm_comparison} compares FRS across different model sizes and families using various values of \( d \in \{1,2,5,10,50\} \).
-As expected, larger models tend to be more robust than their smaller counterparts, although not significantly.
-A particularly interesting finding is that \textbf{model size alone is not the best predictor of robustness across different model families}.
-For example, even though LLaMA-8b exhibits a more stable entropy trend in relation to \( t_b \) (see \cref{fig:entropy_vs_break_temp}), the smaller Qwen-3b model actually achieves a higher average FRS.
-We argue that different models store and retrieve factual knowledge in distinct ways.
-While larger models within the same family (e.g., LLaMA-3b vs. LLaMA-8b) tend to retain facts more reliably, comparing across families (e.g., LLaMA vs. Qwen) introduces additional factors beyond just model size.
 We also show how the FRS gets hampered with an increasing $d$ based on the initial entropy.
 Notice how the LLaMA models suffer the highest drop in FRS ($-0.174$ for 3b, and $-0.149$ for 8b), meaning that they were uncertain, on average, about the initial factual knowledge, confirmed in~\cref{fig:temp_vs_acc} where LLaMA has the highest accuracy drop across the board.
-Most surprisingly, GPT-4o-mini is either less robust or, at best, on par with Qwen-14b when \( d \to \infty \).
-This adds another dimension to the ongoing debate about whether \textbf{smaller, more efficient LLMs that require fewer computing resources can outperform OpenAI's large, closed-source models}.
 To explore this further, \cref{fig:frs_2d} illustrates FRS with \( d = 1 \) across all models on the SQuAD dataset.
 Notably, Qwen-14b achieves higher FRS scores even when its initial entropy is lower than that of GPT-4o-mini, whereas the latter's scores are more concentrated toward the lower entropy range.
 Additionally, GPT-4o-mini exhibits a more skewed probability density distribution, with $\text{FRS}\rightarrow 1$, suggesting that while it may be highly confident in certain cases, its robustness is not consistently superior across all factual scenarios (see \cref{app:g_probdens}).
 These findings highlight the need for a deeper examination into how architectures, training methodologies, and knowledge retention influence factual robustness.